Paul193247/three-player-chess/README.md

 /board (POST): moves a Figure, expects list with following parameters:
 player: int, Number of the player making the move,
 startpos: str, Position of the Figur being moved e.g: A1,
-endpos: str, position wherw the Figur moves to e.g: A1
+endpos: str, position where the Figur moves to e.g: A1

-###player numbers:
+### player numbers:
 1: white
 2: brown
 3: black

-###abbreviations of the figures
+### abbreviations of the figures
 R: Rook
 N: Knight
 B: Bishop